Optimized Single-Core PCF-Based SPR Biosensor for High-Performance Early-Stage Multi-Cancer Detection: Computational Results and Sensor Performance

-where $k_0=\frac{2\pi}{\lambda}$ is the number of waves in free space, $\lambda(\mu m)$ is the operating wavelength and $Im(n_{eff})$ is the imaginary part of the effective refractive index. \cref{fig:3} presents the confinement loss (CL) spectra of the proposed PCF-SPR biosensor for differentiating between normal and cancerous cells in skin, blood, and adrenal gland tissues.
+\cref{fig:3} presents the confinement loss (CL) spectra of the proposed PCF-SPR biosensor for differentiating between normal and cancerous cells in skin, blood, and adrenal gland tissues.
 In \cref{fig:3}(a), for skin cells, the normal sample (n = 1.36) exhibits a minimum CL of approximately 3.21 $dB/cm$, while the cancerous counterpart (n = 1.38) shows a significantly higher peak CL of 17.67 $dB/cm$ near 2.2 $\mu m$, indicating strong plasmonic interaction.
 In \cref{fig:3}(b), for blood cells, the normal cell (n = 1.376) demonstrates a low CL of about 13.2 $dB/cm$, whereas the cancerous cell (n = 1.39) reaches a peak CL of 138 $dB/cm$ around 2.8 $\mu m$, reflecting enhanced sensitivity.
 Similarly, in \cref{fig:3}(c), for adrenal gland cells, the normal condition (n = 1.381) shows a CL minimum of approximately 7.9 $dB/cm$, while the cancerous cell (n = 1.395) exhibits a pronounced peak CL of 115.3 $dB/cm$ near 3.6 $\mu m$.
 These significant differences in peak confinement losses between normal and cancerous cells across all tissue types confirm the high sensitivity and diagnostic potential of the proposed PCF-SPR biosensor for effective cancer cell detection.